milliFlow: Scene Flow Estimation on mmWave Radar Point Cloud for Human Motion Sensing: Introduction

 In this work, we propose to estimate and use scene flow as intermediate features to better support radar-based human sensing.
 Scene flow refers to a set of displacement vectors between two consecutive point-cloud frames describing the motion field of a 3D scene.
 We hypothesise that scene flow, if estimated accurately, is able to drastically facilitate cross-frame movement analysis by directly exposing per-point motion features, thereby addressing the aforementioned challenges in previous research.
 Scene flow has long been proven very effective by the computer vision community in image-based human motion sensing applications~\cite{wang2017scene, liu20123d,jaimez2015motion}.
 However, estimating scene flow on mmWave radar point cloud is non-trivial because of the inherent sparsity and noise of radar point cloud.
 Directly applying conventional scene flow estimation methods designed for LiDAR or RGB-D cameras~\cite{wei2021pv,wu2020pointpwc,cheng2022bi,kittenplon2021flowstep3d} on radar point clouds has been found inadequate and generalises poorly.
 On the other side, recent mmWave radar scene flow estimation works~\cite{ding2022raflow,ding2023hidden} generally focus on autonomous driving scenarios and rely on deep learning-based pipelines.
 However, these existing methods cannot be readily applied to our human sensing scenarios because the rigid-body assumption used for autonomous driving scenarios cannot stand in our cases where human subjects have non-rigid motion.

 To cope with the above problems, we propose \emph{milliFlow}, as exhibited in \cref{fig:system}, a novel mmWave radar-based scene flow estimation approach for human motion sensing scenarios.
-Our contributions include: \begin{itemize}[leftmargin=*,label=$\bullet$] \item To the best of our knowledge, milliFlow is the first-of-its-kind work that aims to estimate mmWave radar-based scene flow for human motion sensing. \item We address the challenges, e.g., sparsity, and lack of temporal cues, for scene flow learning in our cases with a bespoken end-to-end learning network. \item We propose a cross-modal automatic scene flow labelling scheme specific for human motion sensing, avoiding labour-intensive manual labelling. \item We collect a large-scale human motion sensing dataset for evaluation, and perform a comprehensive evaluation of scene flow estimation accuracy as well as the performance on three downstream tasks. \item We will open-source our code and data to benefit the mmWave radar human sensing research communities. \end{itemize}
+Our contributions include: \begin{itemize}[leftmargin=*,label=$\bullet$] \item To the best of our knowledge, milliFlow is the first-of-its-kind work that aims to estimate mmWave radar-based scene flow for human motion sensing. \item We address the challenges, e.g., sparsity, and lack of temporal cues, for scene flow learning in our cases with a bespoken end-to-end learning network. \item We propose a cross-modal automatic scene flow labelling scheme specific for human motion sensing, avoiding labour-intensive manual labelling. \item We collect a large-scale human motion sensing dataset for evaluation, and perform a comprehensive evaluation of scene flow estimation accuracy as well as the performance on three downstream tasks. \end{itemize}